killgrove/RomanOsteology/README.md

 [Sr and O Data]

-  Killgrove, K. Submitted.
+  Killgrove, K. Submitted (June 2014).
 Approaching human migration in Roman bioarchaeology using history, theory, and biochemical analyses: Case study of two cemeteries from Imperial-era Rome (1st-3rd c AD).
-Manuscript submitted to Journal of Anthropological Archaeology (June 2014).
+Manuscript submitted to Journal of Anthropological Archaeology.

   Killgrove, K. 2013.
 Biohistory of the Roman Republic: the potential of isotope analysis of human skeletal remains.
 Post-Classical Archaeologies 3: 41-62.

   Killgrove, K. 2010.
 Identifying immigrants to Imperial Rome using strontium isotope analysis.
 In Roman Diasporas: Archaeological Approaches to Mobility and Diversity in the Roman Empire, H. Eckardt, ed.
 Journal of Roman Archaeology supplement 78, Chapter 9, pp. 157-174.

   Killgrove, K. 2010.
 Migration and Mobility in Imperial Rome.
 Ph.D.
 Dissertation, Department of Anthropology, University of North Carolina.
+[Also includes relevant bibliography on the archaeological context of the cemeteries.]

 [C and N Data]